trueos/trueos-docs/trueos-handbook/preinstall.rst

 Launch :command:`win32-image-writer.exe` to start the Win32 Disk Imager utility, shown in :numref:`Figure %s <writer1>`.
 Use :guilabel:`browse`
-to browse to the location of the :file:`.iso` file.
+to browse to the location of the :file:`.img` file.
 Insert a USB thumb drive and select its drive letter (in this example, drive **D**).
 Click :guilabel:`Write` and the image will be written to the USB thumb drive.